You are here

 Eggs are also rich in long chain omega-3 fatty acids, mainly in the form of DHA (docosahexaenoic acid).
 They therefore provide a useful alternative source of these important essential fatty acids, especially for people who do not consume oily fish.
 DHA contributes to normal brain function and normal vision.
 These beneficial effects are obtained with a daily intake of 250mg of DHA and of another fatty acid (EPA) from various dietary sources.
 An average medium egg provides about 70mg of omega-3 fatty acids.

 An average medium size egg contains 177mg cholesterol, about 12% less than eggs contained twenty years ago.
+Find out more about eggs and fat.

 Eggs also contain cholesterol and lecithin, which are fat-like substances that are essential to the structure and function of all cells in the body.
 However these substances are not dietary essentials, as our bodies are able to synthesise them.
 Cholesterol helps to maintain the flexibility and permeability of cell membranes and is also a raw material for the fatty lubricants that help to keep the skin supple.
 Cholesterol is essential for the production of sex hormones, cortisol, vitamin D and bile salts.
 Find out more about cholesterol in eggs.